 Chapter 13 is a type of bankruptcy designed to consolidate bills and repay creditors.
 Under Chapter 13, a person makes regular payments to a Trustee assigned by the Court.
 These payments are generally made through a wage assignment if the person is employed.
-The following is an overview of Chapter 13 bankruptcy law:
+The following is an overview of Chapter 13 bankruptcy law in Michigan:

 - Filing of Chapter 13 Bankruptcy Petition in Michigan: After you have retained our Michigan bankruptcy law firm, we will prepare your Chapter 13 bankruptcy petition.
 In preparing a petition for a Michigan Chapter 13 bankruptcy, it is important to list all debts owed, even if the payments are current.
 If you do not list a debt, it will not be consolidated.

 - Utility Bills: If you owe money for utilities (electricity, gas, water, garbage, etc.), you must also include these on the petition, and your services will not be terminated.
 You may, however, have to pay a deposit equal to 1 ½ times the highest monthly bill.
 You must also pay your future utility bills yourself.
 If your utility bills are current, it is not necessary to list them.

 - Foreclosure and Repossession: Often times, clients seeking a Michigan Chapter 13 bankruptcy are at risk of losing their homes due to foreclosure.
 If your house is in foreclosure or at risk of foreclosure, it is important that you schedule an appointment with one of our attorneys as soon as possible.
 Your Chapter 13 bankruptcy petition must be filed before a sheriff's sale, or you will not be able to reinstate your mortgage.